evaera/roblox-lua-promise/lib/README.md

       returns: Promise<number>
       static: true

+    - name: fold
+      since: unreleased
+      desc: |
+        Folds an array into a promise or a value.
+The array is traversed sequentially and

+        The reducer function can return a promise or directly a value.
+It always received the last resolved value.

+        The folding will stop at the first rejection encountered.
+        ```
+      params:
+        - name: list
+          type: "array<T>"
+        - name: reducer
+          desc: The function to call with the accumulated value, the current element from the array and its index.
+          type:
+            kind: function
+            params: "accumulator: U, value: T, index: number"
+            returns: U | Promise<U>
+        - name: initialValue
+          type: "U"
+      returns: U | Promise<U>
+      static: true

     - name: each
       since: 3.0.0
       desc: |
         Iterates serially over the given an array of values, calling the predicate callback on each value before continuing.

-        If the predicate returns a Promise, we wait for that Promise to resolve before moving on to the next item in the array.
+        If the predicate returns a Promise, we wait for that Promise to resolve before moving on to the next item
+        in the array.